 Three years ago, Sizwe Ndlovu gave up his job as an IT technician to pursue his dream of winning an Olympic gold in rowing at the London Games.

-He achieved it Thursday when he stroked South Africa's lightweight men's four to victory in a nerve-jangling final at Dorney Lake, coming through late to edge a favored British crew by 0.25 seconds.
-Denmark took the bronze.
+Ndlovu stroked South Africa's lightweight men's four to victory in a nerve-jangling Olympic final at Dorney Lake, coming through late to edge a favored British crew by 0.25 seconds.

 It secured his country's first-ever gold medal in the sport and will make him and fellow crew members James Thompson, Matthew Brittain and John Smith iconic figures back home.